Water is critical for brain health.

 How often has someone informed you to drink more water?
 Well the scientific benefits of a well hydrated nervous system is very evident.

 Dehydration is the most common fluid and electrolyte disorder in the elderly adult population.
 Dehydration occurs when the body’s fluid output is higher than its intake.
 Water must be replaced daily because the body cannot store it.
-The amount of water in the human body ranges from 50-75%.
+The human body's water ranges from 50-75%.
 The average adult human body is made up of 50 – 65% water.
 People feel thirsty when they have already lost around 2 – 3% of their body’s water.
-Mental performance and physical coordination start to become impaired before thirst kicks in, typically between 1% and 2% according to the literature.
+Mental performance and physical coordination start to become impaired before thirst kicks in, typically between 1% and 2%, according to the literature.

 Clinical signs and symptoms of dehydration: